Contents

 Lenses that have the Nikon Nikkor branding are of higher quality than those without.
 They also cost more money.
 Be careful when buying vintage zoom Nikkor lenses as they are more likely to suffer from problems such as fungus or haze.

-An alternative to Nikkor lenses are the budget focused Nikon Series E lenses.
+The Nikon Series E lenses are budget focused alternatives.
 They are small and compact but suffer from chromatic aberrations unless stopped down.
 However, that’s not an issue if you plan to use black & white film.

 FG Camera Accessories With Grip

-The MD-14 is the motor drive that is compatible with the Nikon FG.
-The motor drive can sustain a maximum of 3.2 frames per second.
+The MD-24 motor drive can sustain a maximum of 3.2 frames per second.
+It uses 4x AA batteries, making it heavy.

 Original FG camera manuals are for sale on eBay.